measty/tiatoolbox/docs/visualization/efficient-viewer-assessment.md

 centroid responses and 31 aggregate responses across the 143 z4 tiles.
 That measurement exposed a correctness problem rather than a useful optimization: dense and sparse neighbours formed a visually ambiguous patchwork.
-The current policy therefore makes every z4 tile a centroid tile and raises the normal centroid envelope to cover the observed buffered maximum of 22,096 cells (the z4 mean was 4,991 and p95 19,043) without adding a density pre-scan.
+The current policy therefore makes every z4 tile use the centroid base rule and raises the normal centroid envelope to cover the observed buffered maximum of 22,096 cells (the z4 mean was 4,991 and p95 19,043) without adding a density pre-scan.
+The later screen-area promotion for larger structures is deterministic across the store and is not a return to tile-local density switching.

 A fresh complete z4 sweep after the uniform-policy change requested all 143 tiles with the UI's `type` field.
 Every response reported `centroid`; none reported aggregate or an absolute-limit error.
 The largest response contained 21,983 points and was 144,972 bytes compressed, below both the normal 32,000- point/256-KiB envelope and the absolute safety ceiling.

+The mixed-scale colorectal store `B-1914637_01-03_HE_20221018_ihc.db` contains 669,524 polygons.
+A cold LOD build with 36-pixel-squared promotion took 13.1 seconds and produced a 1.8-MiB sidecar.
+Only 5,718 annotations are promotion candidates at any zoom; the eligible count rises from 762 at z5 to 2,505 at z6 and 5,718 at z8.
+A sampled z5 tile encoded 218 aggregates and 84 structure polygons in 42 ms cold.
+A dense sampled z6 tile encoded 26,072 centroids and 67 structure polygons in 1.28 seconds cold, then returned from memory cache in under 0.3 ms. Manual Canvas and WebGL checks confirmed that gland boundaries survive at both z5 and z6 while smaller objects follow the aggregate/centroid base schedule, with no browser warnings or errors.

 A deliberately cold 40-distinct-tile experiment showed that unconstrained parallelism is counterproductive on this path: representative wall times were